simonrob/email-oauth2-proxy/README.md

 ## Advanced / experimental features
-The [plugins branch](https://github.com/simonrob/email-oauth2-proxy/tree/plugins) has a semi-experimental new feature that enables the use of separate scripts to modify IMAP/POP/SMTP commands when they are received from the client or server before passing through to the other side of the connection.
+The [plugins variant](https://github.com/simonrob/email-oauth2-proxy/tree/plugins) has a semi-experimental new feature that enables the use of separate scripts to modify IMAP/POP/SMTP commands when they are received from the client or server before passing through to the other side of the connection.
 This allows a wide range of additional capabilities or triggers to be added the proxy.
 For example, the [IMAPIgnoreSentMessageUpload plugin](https://github.com/simonrob/email-oauth2-proxy/blob/plugins/plugins/IMAPIgnoreSentMessageUpload.py) intercepts any client commands to add emails to the IMAP sent messages mailbox, which resolves message duplication issues for servers that automatically do this when emails are received via SMTP (e.g., Office 365, Gmail, etc).
 The [IMAPCleanO365ATPLinks plugin](https://github.com/simonrob/email-oauth2-proxy/blob/plugins/plugins/IMAPCleanO365ATPLinks.py) restores links modified by Office 365 Advanced Threat Protection to their original URLs.
 The [SMTPBlackHole plugin](https://github.com/simonrob/email-oauth2-proxy/blob/plugins/plugins/SMTPBlackHole.py) gives the impression emails are being sent but actually silently discards them, which is useful for testing email sending tools.
-See the documentation and examples in this branch for further details, additional sample plugins and setup instructions.
+See the [documentation and examples](https://github.com/simonrob/email-oauth2-proxy/tree/plugins/plugins) for further details, additional sample plugins and setup instructions.

 ## Potential improvements (pull requests welcome)